WayScience/gc-durbinlab-bucket/utilities/waylab/README.md

 1. Download or synchronize data found within bucket by using [`rclone` commands](https://rclone.org/commands/).
    - Please note: many rclone commands are recursive __by default__ with options to disable.
    - An example with the copy command: `rclone copy <configured_name>:waylab-durbinlab-bucket`

-## Other Tools

-This section is provided to share the availability of similar tools which are available to perform this work.

-- [gsutil](https://cloud.google.com/storage/docs/gsutil): "gsutil is a Python application \[provided by Google\] that lets you access Cloud Storage from the command line."